 Robyne Johnson enters her ninth season as the director of cross country and track & field and the head men's and women's track coach in 2013-14.
+Johnson oversees the entire program while also specializing in horizontal jumps and hurdles.
 During her tenure, the women's indoor track and field team has won five America East championships, including the 2012 title, as well as the 2014 Patriot League Championship.
 In addition, the women's cross country squad has captured two America East and New England crowns as well as the 2013 Patriot League title.
-The women's outdoor track and field team also won the America East championship in 2008.
+The women's outdoor track and field team also won the Patriot League Championship in 2014 and America East Championship in 2008.
 She has also helped student-athletes earn individual awards, including America East Field Performer of the Year and Track Performer of the Year, and has coached 14 All-Americans at BU.
 Johnson and her staff have been named America East Coaching Staff of the Year at seven conference championships and Johnson was honored as the U.S. Track & Field and Cross Country Coaches Association's Northeast Region Head Coach of the Year in 2008 and most recently in 2014.

 In addition to her collegiate coaching resume, Johnson has also coached at the international level.
 She was an assistant coach for the United States at the 2012 DecaNation meet in France, as well as the head women's track & field coach for Team USA at the World University Games in China.

 Johnson is a coaching veteran with 26 years at the Division I level.
 A four-time participant at the U.S. Olympic trials in the triple jump, Johnson served as the United States Elite Athletes Development coordinator for the event from 2000-05.